hackingthemarkets/stockscreener/README.md

 Didn't see a lot of examples out there for this framework, so decided to create one.

+## Deployment

+We will be using Deta to deploy this API.
+It's very easy and free.

+1. signup for a free account, then install the cli and login.
+2. Clone this repo and `cd`into it.
+3. run `deta new`

+Now wait about a minute (installing the dependacies takes some time).
+You will see a URL, this is the endpoint

 ## Step 1: Hello World of FastAPI, Stub out the API endpoints

 * Display Hello World